open5e/open5e/source/monsters/tome-of-beasts/S/spectral-guardian.rst

 **Spectral Rend.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 13 (2d8 + 4) necrotic damage.
-If the target is a creature, it must succeed on a DC 14 Wisdom saving throw or be frightened and have its speed reduced to 0; both effects last until the end of its next turn.
+If the target is a creature, it must succeed on a DC 14 Wisdom saving throw or be :ref:`srd:frightened` and have its speed reduced to 0; both effects last until the end of its next turn.